IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README-old.txt

     <br/>

-3. Access the route at the link provided under Location.
-The route location will open in a new browser tab.
+3. Access the route at the link provided under Location:

     ![Create Route](images/CreateRouteAccessRoute.jpg)